excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 ### onBeforeTextEdit

 Callback to be triggered when a text element is about to be edited.
-The string returned will replace the text element's text.
+The string returned will replace the element's text.
+If `null` is returned, the TextElement will not be changed.
 Use this to pre-process text before editing.

 <pre>
 (textElement: ExcalidrawTextElement) => string